seppzer0/zero_kernel/docs/FAQ.md

 ## Q: How to TURN ON monitor mode on internal Wi-Fi card?

-There are two options to switch internal Wi-Fi card to monitor mode:
+**A:** There are two options to switch internal Wi-Fi card to monitor mode:

 - in Kali chroot environment, launch `airmon-ng start wlan0`;
 - in NetHunter app, navigate to the `Custom Commands` menu and launch the `Start wlan0 in monitor mode`.